MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-parameters.md

 Create a parameter manually from the **Report Data** pane.
 You can configure report parameters so that a user can interactively enter values to help customize the contents or appearance of a report.
 You can also configure report parameters so that a user can't change pre-configured values.

 > [!NOTE]
-> Because parameters are managed independently on the server, republishing a main report with new parameter settings doesn't overwrite the existing parameters settings on the report.
+> Because parameters are managed independently on the server, republishing a main report with new parameter settings doesn't overwrite the existing parameter settings on the report.

 ### Parameter values